Dawronoye: Europe

-Allegations
+Criticisms and allegations

 Criticism by Assyrians

-A report by Assyrian activist Max Joseph alleged that the leadership of the Dawronoye movement had engaged in numerous cases of abuses of the Assyrian people, including:

-The report claimed that the Dawronoye movement existed to create a sense of pluralism and inclusion of Assyrians to the outside world by Kurdish leadership in Syria.
-They also claim that it serves to advance Kurdish-nationalist interests within the Assyrian community of Syria.
+Rival Assyrian factions accuse the Dawronoye movement of providing a cover for the PYD in harassing non-Kurdish minorities in the areas it controls.

+Other Assyrian membership organisations, in particular those upholding a more traditional interpretation of Assyrian identity, are critical of Dawronoye.
+One 2015 statement by an Assyrian federations in the diaspora said that "By financing and propping up certain individuals and groups like the Assyrian SUP party and its armed wing the MFS, the PYD attempts to give the impression to the world that it has established good relations with all of the Assyrians in the areas it controls, and not merely with the political and military groups directly under its control.
+Events and testimony have made it clear that the picture is significantly more complicated."

 Closure of Assyrian schools

-A 2018 report alleged that Kurdish authorities in Syria, in conjunction with Dawronoye officials, had shut down several Assyrian schools in Northern Syria and fired their administration.
+A 2018 report in the National Review alleged that Kurdish authorities in Syria, in conjunction with Dawronoye officials, had shut down several Assyrian schools in Northern Syria and fired their administration.
 This was said to be because these schooled failed to register for a license and for rejecting the new curriculum approved by the Education Authority.
 Closure methods ranged from officially shutting down schools to having armed men enter the schools and shut them down forcefully.
-An Assyrian educator named Isa Rashid was later badly beaten outside of his home for rejecting the Kurdish self-administration’s curriculum.
+An Assyrian educator named Isa Rashid was later badly beaten outside of his home for rejecting the Kurdish self-administration's curriculum.

 The Assyrian policy institute (API) also alleged that PYD and Dawronoye affiliated authorities had forcefully broken and replaced locks in schools and fired all of their staff without warning.
 From 1935 until then, these schools had operated under the control of the Syriac Orthodox Church and taught the Syriac language to their students.
 The API stated that this was an effort by the PYD to "impose a Kurdish nationalist curriculum onto all areas it governs."
 The forced closures were condemned by the Assyrian Democratic Organization and eventually led to widespread protests by Assyrian civilians in the area.

-Souleman Yusph controversy
+Souleman Yusph arrest

 In 2018, the Assyrian Policy Institute reported that Assyrian journalist Souleman Yusph was arrested by the Kurdish Self-Administration in Syria through Dawronoye affiliated forces, allegedly due to his reporting of purported human rights violations enacted by PYK and Dawronoye authorities in Syria.
 This included forced closures of Assyrian schools, intimidation and imprisonment of rivals, and the severe beating of Isa Rashid.

-Other Assyrian membership organisations, in particular those upholding a more traditional interpretation of Assyrian identity, are critical of Dawronoye.
-With respect to Syria, such organisations have alleged "continued attempts of the PYD to divide and rule the Assyrians in Syria".